 The financial services ecosystem is going through its most profound transformation since the invention of ATMs some fifty years ago.
 Small, fast-moving start-ups are revolutionizing the global landscape with creative market-responsive solutions that are becoming increasingly accepted and utilized.
-Given the highly fluid nature of the digital marketplace, and the accessibility and timeliness of these offerings, pundits predict that the megatrend will only accelerate.
+Given the highly fluid nature of the digital marketplace, and the accessibility and timeliness of these offerings, pundits predict that this disruption in financial services megatrend will only accelerate.

 The impacts can trigger permanent effects on consumers, companies and even countries, as the industry accounts for a generous percentage of the total world GDP.
 Several estimates put its total value at around $15 trillion.
 The combined valuation of the top 50 banks worldwide make up almost one-third of this number: a whopping $4.3 trillion (2016) according to a white paper by Oliver Wyman, a leading global management consulting firm.
 These banks recorded 58% growth between 2011 and 2016, a staggering number – that is until you review the performance of the industry’s newer entrants.